ietf-wg-webtrans/draft-ietf-webtrans-http2/draft-ietf-webtrans-http2.md

 send appropriate flow control signals for their limits; see
 {{flow-control-intermediaries}}.

-The initial value for this limit MAY be communicated by sending a non-zero value for SETTINGS_WEBTRANSPORT_INITIAL_MAX_STREAM_DATA.
+Initial values for this limit for unidirectional and bidirectional streams MAY be communicated by sending non-zero values for SETTINGS_WEBTRANSPORT_INITIAL_MAX_STREAM_DATA_UNI and SETTINGS_WEBTRANSPORT_INITIAL_MAX_STREAM_DATA_BIDI.

 ## WT_MAX_STREAMS Capsule {#WT_MAX_STREAMS}